What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 • expectorants

-in acute and chronic bronchitis with a bronchospastic component, bronchial asthma and whooping cough.
+for acute and chronic bronchitis with a bronchospastic component, bronchial asthma and whooping cough.

-Also wild rosemary is used as
+Ledum is also used as

 In case of overdose of wild rosemary preparations appear